OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

     cdss*_11.jar                  Java libaries associated with
-                                  Colorado's Decision Support Systems (CDSS), using Java 11. tstool                        Shell script to run TSTool on Linux and Mac.
-    TSTool.bat                    Batch file to run TSTool using the JRE software, not typically used.
+                                  Colorado's Decision Support Systems (CDSS), using Java 11. tstool                        Shell script to run TSTool on Linux and Mac. tstool.cmd                    Windows command file to run TSTool using the JRE software, typically only used for troubleshooting.
     TSTool.exe                    Executable program to run TSTool using the JRE software, recommended for command-line use.
     TSTool.l4j.ini                Configuration file for the TSTool.exe Launch4j launcher.